 Two cricket superpower teams Pakistan and England are scheduled to play a tournament which consists of four test, five ODI and a T20.
 The tournament will be staged in England.
 Due to that, team Pakistan has travelled England where they have started their match against two English famous clubs named Somerset and Sussex.
 They have played against Somerset in 3rd July, 2016 and against Sussex in 8th July, 2016 which were actually the warm up matches.
-Now, they are going to play their first test match against England in next 14th July, 2016 at Lord’s.
+Now, they are going to play ICC Champions Trophy 2017 Semifinal against England in next 14th June, 2017 at Sophia Gardens.

 So, in this circumstances, an obvious question raise out that which team is favourite in upcoming series, which team won much matches than other.
 So, based on this, here we provide below about their previous head to head statistics of all three formats.